Frequently Asked Questions and your Volunteering

 If you need a DBS for volunteering on a Student-Led Project, please read our guidance on how to obtain a DBS check and fill in this webform.

-Have a question related to Student-Led Projects and Volunteering?
-Head over to this database.
+Have a question related to your Student-Led Project that hasn't been answered here?
+Head over to our SLP FAQs page.